softwareonpurpose/softwaregauntlet/README.md

  - Git
  - PoshGit (powershell support for Git)
  - IntelliJ

+# Onboarding (Mac)
+In a Terminal console, execute 'Install-Gauntlet-Mac.sh' found at the root of the repository.
+ - HomeBrew
+ - JDK8 (Java 1.8)
+ - Git
+ - Gradle
+ - IntelliJ

+Gradle may not be set in the Path so you will need to run: 'sudo chmod 755 gradlew' then ./gradlew clean should work.

 # Test Execution
 In a console, in the project directory: